-The Observers Group covers a number of activities that are carried out collectively by a select number of individuals from within the group. the group meets formally on a set night each month at a published location – currently Dan Sheahan’s Bar and Restaurant (see image below) on the road between Ballincollig and Macroom.
-This location is convenient for proceeding to the top of a nearby hill to carry out all types of observing.
+The Observers Group covers a number of activities that are carried out collectively by a select number of individuals from within the group. the group meets formally on a set night each month at a published location – previously currently Dan Sheahan’s Bar and Restaurant (see image below) it is now online via ZOOM.

 Short reports of the groups activities are set out below however the Group’s main activities cover the following discrete subjects: